fieldandstring/pruniverse/README.txt

 README.txt
 ==========

+This code is licensed for non-commercial research and demonstration only.
+For commercial licensing, see LICENSE.txt or contact [contact@fieldandstring.com].

+---

 Jocko says: “Few things actually matter.
 Align your energy and your will on the things that do.”

 This repo is a bare-bones, fully visible demonstration of modular fieldblock pruning for neural networks.